cloudnative-pg/cloudnative-pg/hack/e2e/README.md

 * `DOCKER_USERNAME`: the registry username
 * `DOCKER_PASSWORD`: the registry password

+Additionally you can specify a DockerHub mirror to be used by specifying the following variable

+* `DOCKER_REGISTRY_MIRROR`: DockerHub mirror URL (i.e. https://mirror.gcr.io)

 ## Local test on Kind

 You can test the operator locally on kind running